xshthkr/prs-cuda/README.md

 6:      Calculate refractive index μₘ:
             μₘ = sin((A₀ + δₜ) / 2 ) / sin(A₀ / 2)   // Refractive index Eq.10

-7:      Kernel to calculate emergent                 // Eq.
+7:      Kernel to calculate emergent angle           // Eq.
 9

-8:      Kernel to update incident angles             // Eq.
+            and update incident angles               // Eq.
 11

-9:      Update prism angle Aₜ₊₁:
+8:      Update prism angle Aₜ₊₁:
             Aₜ₊₁ = Aₜ × ((alpha - t) / MaxIter)      // Prism angle Eq.12

-10:      Kernel to update BestSolution and BestScore
+9:      Kernel to update BestSolution and BestScore

-11: End for
+10: End for

-12: Return BestSolution, BestScore
+11: Return BestSolution, BestScore
 ```

 ## Requirements